-The signposted Daleys Point Aboriginal Site in Bouddi National Park has both an engraving site, and below the rock platform a shelters with cave art.
-Five whales dominate the rock platform, which “appears to be a whale totem site” (McCarthy).
-Althoug many engravings are in good condition, some are overed by lichen, and there has been some fracturing of the rock platform.
+The signposted Daleys Point Aboriginal Site in Bouddi National Park has both an engraving site, and below the rock platform a Shelter with Art.
+Five whales dominate the rock platform and suggest that the Daleys Point Aboriginal Site may be whale totem site.
+Although many engravings are in good condition, some are covered by lichen, and there has been some fracturing of the rock platform.

 A human figure and fish overlap – it likely represents a man catching a fish.